get-smooth/crypto-lib/README.md

 For this reason a direct call to forge test will fail, as it will run tests for all curves.
 Tests are performed when using the makefile, which uses the
 --match-test= from forge.

+# Acknowledments

+The following work has been half-funded by the Ethereum Fundation grant number FY24-1386:
+ * ed25519 solidity library (work in progress)